kbab6aoo/myDemoWebApp/README.md

 *	AWS CodeBuild
 *	Jenkins

-All website credit goes to the awesome [Bootstrap](http://getbootstrap.com/) project.
-Demo websites used for [Continous Deployment]
+All website credit goes to the awesome [Bootstrap](http://getbootstrap.com/) project..!